latacora/cert-renewal-for-internal-gcp-lbs/README.md

 #### Deployment Strategies:

+Use a Google Function to automatically renew certificates.
+You can use Google Cloud Scheduler to publish to a Pub/Sub topic for triggering renewals. (renewal-terraform)
 Use a Google Function to rotate certificates for Forwarding Rules on the internal load-balancers.
-Takes about 5 minutes in the demo on my machine.
-Need to try it in a Google Function.
-Most of the time spent should be DNS validation time.
+(TODO terraform)

+Takes about 5 minutes.
 AWS Lambda has a limit of 15 minutes
 Google Functions has a limit of 9 minutes

+Alternative to using environment variables:
 You could pass in env vars or pass in a payload to the google function that would be parsed
 This example is using ENV VARs